 Will Shopify sign Standard Contractual Clauses?

-No. As described in the Data transfers section of our whitepaper, Shopify has structured its data flows so that merchants transfer data to Shopify's Irish affiliate within Europe.
+No. As described in the Data transfers section of our whitepaper (in English), Shopify has structured its data flows so that merchants transfer data to Shopify's Irish affiliate within Europe.
 For that reason, Standard Contractual Clauses are not appropriate, as they are approved for transfers between a European party and a non-European party.

 In addition, regarding transfers directly to Shopify Inc., Shopify would rely in such cases on the European Commission's adequacy decision regarding Canada's privacy law, which extends to Shopify Inc. as a Canadian corporation.